bricc-lab/bricc-lab.github.io/_pages/home.md

-We are one of a kind lab which conducts _joint_ research in the software and hardware domains of brain-inspired computing - aka Neuromorphic Computing, with applications geared towards Communications and more!
+We are one of a kind lab which conducts _joint_ research in the software and hardware domains of brain-inspired computing - aka Neuromorphic Computing, with applications geared towards communications and more!
 We develop spiking algorithms and neuromorphic hardware-architectures which harvest the energy efficiency and robustness of Spiking Neural Networks!